LSka/M4L-morse-gen/README.md

 # Usage
 Type anything in the text field and notes will be generated in the clip.
 The clip length is automatically adjusted to the phrase length.

-You can set the "Time unit", i. e. the length of the "dot" in Morse code (by conventions, "dot" is 1 unit long, "dash" is 3 units, "space" is 7 units; additionaly, separation between each dot or dash is 1 unit, and separation between letters is 3 units long).
+You can set the "Time unit", i. e. the length of the "dot" in Morse code (by convention, "dot" is 1 unit long, "dash" is 3 units, "space" is 7 units; additionaly, separation between each dot or dash is 1 unit, and separation between letters is 3 units long).

 By default every letter is associated with a specific MIDI note, so you can generate more interesting melodies or percussion patterns.
 You can change the assignments by clicking on the "Set Notes" button.